-As with your BMI of 34 you fall into the weight category considered obese and you should to try and lose weight.
+As with your BMI of 34, you fall into the weight category considered obese and you should try and lose weight.
 Dieting helps, especially if paired with exercise performed on a daily basis.
 Physical activity burns calories, healthy nutrition helps your body get rid of stored fat.
-If nothing helps, weight-loss surgery is an important option which you may qualify for.
+If nothing helps, weight-loss surgery is an important option that you may qualify for.
 Seek the advice of a medical specialist about certain procedures.

 Overweight and obese individuals are at increased risk for many diseases and health conditions, including the following:

 If you are seriously overweight, have tried dieting and exercise but you fail to lose weight, weight loss surgery is a viable option to consider.
 If your weight is impacting the quality of your life, bariatric surgery can help you regain control of your life and improve your health.

 If you try to stick to the daily caloric intake that corresponds to your height, you will be able to lose weight at a slow but steady pace, until you reach your desired weight.
 Dieting is not truly efficient on its own, but it can work wonders combined with regular physical activity.
 Once you lose all the weight you intend to get rid of, your daily caloric intake should be recalculated to serve the goal of maintaining your weight.
 Weight-loss surgical procedures can help you control your caloric intake.
 The weight loss surgery costs can vary from $7,000 to $23,000 based on the type of procedure you require.

 Lap Band Procedure For a BMI 34

 Although the lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
 It is an adjustable gastric banding system, which is attached to the upper part of the stomach, limiting stomach capacity.
 It is a minimally invasive surgery that has helped many people achieve lasting and healthy weight loss.